galtx-centex/galtx-centex.github.io/adopt/faqs.md

 ---

 ## How much is the adoption fee?
-GALT-Central Texas’s non-refundable tax-deductible adoption donation fee is
+GALT-Central Texas’s non-refundable tax-deductible adoption donation fee is:

-$350 for all greyhounds under 7 years; $275 for greyhounds ages 7, 8 and 9; and
+* $350 for all greyhounds under 7 years
+* $275 for greyhounds ages 7, 8 and 9
-$225 for greyhounds ages 10 and up.
+* $225 for greyhounds ages 10 and up

 Your $75 application deposit is applied to the adoption donation fee at the time of the adoption.
 The preferred method of payment is through PayPal via a one-time [donation](/donate).
 You may also pay by cash or check.